imqcam/documentation/docs/users_guide/sign_in.md

 ---
 ```

 Select the "Globus" button.
-HTMDEC uses Globus Authentication to support
+IMQCAM uses Globus Authentication to support
 single sign-on using your institutional credentials.

 ```{figure} images/imqcam-login-link-globus.png